Identify application bottlenecks¶

 The next step is to look deeper into that thread to identify hotspots and candidates for multi-threading.
 The Sampling capture mode periodically samples the CPU program counter at a fixed interval and identifies CPU hot-paths.
 It offers a statistical representation of activity, including the time spent in each function and library.
 You can see which functions in your code take the most execution time.

 The following capture shows both the functions and the sequence of functions running on the CPU to render cloth textures.
-The red and orange blocks indicate hotspots in the app code:
+The red and orange blocks indicate hotspots in the app code.

 Now, cloth computation is taking place in multiple threads.
 The output in CPU Scheduling shows more threading.
 The app is no longer CPU-bound, so the CPU waits for draws to be dispatched.

-That process is typical for identifying, diagnosing and solving a performance problem with Snapdragon Profiler.
+That process is typical for identifying, diagnosing, and solving a performance problem with Snapdragon Profiler.

 Note that the frame time is right around 16ms (1 second divided by 60 fps) and there is a gap near the end of the frame during which both GPU and CPU are waiting for an available surface to render.
-That means that the app is running as fast as the display’s refresh rate will allow.